-Closer to Taiwan than Tokyo, Ishigaki-jima is the main island of the Yaeyama Archipelago in Okinawa Prefecture.
+Closer to Taiwan than Tokyo, Ishigaki Island (石垣島) is the main island of the Yaeyama Archipelago in Okinawa Prefecture.
 Flights to Ishigaki Airport are available from Tokyo, Osaka and Naha.

 For those who want a fantastic view, there are several vantage points to choose from.
-Make your way down to Cape Hirakubo and be rewarded with spectacular photographs with the lighthouse, while the view at the foot of Cape Uganzaki is one of rugged beauty.
+Make your way down to Cape Hirakubo (平久保崎) and be rewarded with spectacular photographs with the lighthouse, while the view at the foot of Uganzaki (御神崎) is one of rugged beauty.

 Tired of the usual hotel stay?
-Check out nico-stay for something cuter and cooler!
+Go deeper into Okinawan culture by staying in a traditional red-tiled roof home such as Ishigakijima Akagawara Villa (石垣島赤瓦ヴィラ) or KOMINKA 古民家.
+If you want something cuter and more vibrant, check out nico-stay!
 It really makes you experience the summer vibe that is almost always associated with Okinawa!
-Here’s a visual tour of the hostel and see Ishigaki in live-action!

-Instead of cycling around the island, the best way is probably to drive, as the terrain can be rough but car rental is relatively affordable.
+We would recommend driving around the island, instead of cycling, as the terrain can be rough but car rental is relatively affordable.

 Extra, extra, extra: